MojRoid/RESUME/Moj Abubakr - resume.md

 [![Novoda](./icon/novoda.png)](https://novoda.com) [**Novoda**](https://novoda.com/) | **November 2018 - December 2018** | **Contractor - Senior Software Engineer (Android)** - *"Novoda, A Google Certified Agency, handcrafts successful Android and iOS apps.
 We partner with ambitious brands and innovative startups, committed to excellence in mobile software engineering and design."*

-- Worked on a connected car app offered by AT&T America.
+- Worked on a connected car app offered by Samsung Harman and AT&T America.
 - Led, developed and released Wi-Fi hotspot usability enhancements; this involved simplifying lots of complexity around hardware state management and conveying information to the user in a simple and delightful way.
 - Actively led various technical discussions, championing simplicity, quality and user need.
 - Updated and refactored the app to use the new AndroidX support libraries.